agsb/f2u/docs/Notes.md

 # 21/12/2022

-- simplifly DO LEAVE LOOP +LOOP, using BEGIN UNTIL as wrapers, loop does a flag FALSE to continue LEAVE does not continue until end of LOOP, values with 0x8000 offsets, as Forth-83
+- simplifly DO LEAVE LOOP +LOOP, using BEGIN UNTIL as wrapers, loop sets tos to FALSE to continue, LEAVE does not continue until end of LOOP, values with 0x8000 offsets, as Forth-83

 - versions of HOOK BACK ?BACK as same as BEGIN AGAIN UNTIL using return stack to preserve hook addresses